Social Media Marketing for Financial Advisors

 - Assign a dedicated social media manager or team to develop your strategy and execute it.
 This person should already know about your business or will learn it.

 - Keep in mind: Financial advisors have specific requirements when it comes to social media, we help you make sure you’re compliant.

 - Perform market research and develop a tailored strategy for your firm.
 Great social media is not one size fits all.
 Remember you want to resonate with your target.
-Consider a competitive analysis, identify your ideal client’s personas, and develop an effective content strategy.
-You should be solving for the investors problem or pain point.
+Consider a competitive analysis, identify your ideal client’s personas and develop an effective content strategy.
+You should be solving the investor’s problem or pain point.
 Posting just to post something is a waste of time and money.

 - Execute your plan!
-Using your content and advertisements unique to your firm.
+Use content and advertisements that are unique to your firm.
 Your compliance department may want to review and approve all of your content, so be sure to check in with them.

 Maintaining full compliance with the nuances of the law when using social media is easier said than done.
 After all, most financial advisors do not pore over the language of the law as it relates to compliance in the context of social media use.
 However, the SEC has specific financial adviser advertising rules every firm must follow.
 The overarching purpose of compliance guidelines is to ensure investors are properly protected, market integrity is maintained and prospective clients are not misled.